jazzscheme/jazz/Readme.txt

 Launch
 ------
-To launch Jedi, the Jazz IDE, you will first need to build the core and all platform modules using (build).
-If it's the first time you build the core, it is recommended for better performance that you quit Gambit and relaunch so the newly compiled files get loaded.
+To launch Jedi, the Jazz IDE, you will first need to build it using (bjedi).
+If it's the first time you build Jedi, it is recommended for better performance that you quit Gambit and relaunch so the newly compiled files get loaded.

-The (j) command will then launch the IDE.
+The (j) command will then launch the Jedi IDE.

 Debug
 -----